cevapcuck/translator/README.md

-# translator - my new project
+# translator - app project
 App project for personal use